95% LTV mortgages and coronavirus

 A 95% LTV mortgage lets you borrow 95% of the money you need to buy a home.

-The LTV of your mortgage is very important as lenders consider it when deciding how much they’ll lend you and what rate they’ll charge.
+Lenders look at the LTV of your mortgage when deciding how much they’ll lend you and what rate they’ll charge.

 You can take out a 95% LTV mortgage if you’re a first time buyer, moving to another home or remortgaging.

 95% mortgage calculators let you work out how much you might be able to borrow with a 5% deposit, based on your salary.